rhys-jmc/zd-search-cli/README.md

 [Recording](https://www.useloom.com/share/b736e2253b224f25a59aba29cb3d447c)

+## Dependencies

+### Inquirer

+Inquirer provides all the heavy lifting in printing questions and parsing answers.
+The critical reasons for use were the smooth implementation of hierarchical prompts and improved UX.
+Typing in answers for selection is not a pleasant experience; navigation through directions keys is far more natural.

 ## Potential improvements

 - Intelligent search
 - Take data source as environment variables
-- Cross-functionality between json, csv, SQl, and NoSQL
+- Cross-functionality between json, csv, SQL, and NoSQL
 - Improved output formatting
 - Multiple search parameters at once
 - Allow searching within ranges